LiskHQ/lisk-docs/docs/building-on-lisk/use-oracle-data.md

 ```
 ### Get oracle data

-Get the oracle data by using the provided functions of the EVM connector.
+Get the oracle data using the functions provided by the EVM connector.

 #### Get a single value

-To get a single price feed, use the function `getOracleNumericValueFromTxMsg()` and provide the data feed ID as parameter.
+To get a single price feed, use the function `getOracleNumericValueFromTxMsg()` and provide the data feed ID as a parameter.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED